June 22, 2026

 Vehicle Theft Allegation Numbers

-02/2024.
-Subject to who you ask, the number of VEHICLE thefts varies.
-Then there is whether you want VEHICLE theft information or if your interest is more specific; cars, vans, motorcycles … ambulances?
-The DVLA records more than 60 ‘body styles‘.
-What you ask of who also has a bearing on the figures you will receive, whilst some can provide the date of taking and the vehicle age characters from the VRM they are unable to supply the vehicle’s make, model and vehicle category (estate, hatchback etc.) simply advising ‘not recorded’.
+What you ask of who also has a bearing on the figures you will receive.
+Some organisations can provide the date of taking and the vehicle age characters from the VRM, but are unable to supply the vehicle’s make, model and vehicle category (estate, hatchback etc.), simply advising ‘not recorded’.

 How the data is then assessed can provide varying results.
 Recent reports suggest others requested the DVLA’s vehicle-taking data: